GoldandBlack.com - Post-game analysis: The 3-2-1 and Wrap Video

 Post-game analysis: The 3-2-1 and Wrap Video

-Some quick analysis from No. 17 Purdue's come-from-behind 73-63 win over Minnesota Sunday.
+Some quick analysis from No. 15 Purdue's 81-62 win over Nebraska, the Boilermakers' eighth-straight victory.

 Premium Content